-The overall aim of SMSTC is to provide broadening training for first-year PhD students.
-In the past, a perceived weakness of the mathematics PhD in the UK was that although students gained a great deal of in-depth knowledge of their subject speciality, this was at the expense of wider mathematical learning.
+The overall aim of SMSTC is to provide broadening training for PhD students.
+In the past, a perceived weakness of PhDs in the UK was that although students gained a great deal of in-depth knowledge of their subject speciality, this was at the expense of wider learning.
 SMSTC courses aim to redress that balance.
-The courses we run are intended to be useful to students not in that research area, as well as to those who are.
+Most of our modules are intended principally for students who are not in that research area, though they may also be useful to those who are.
 So, don't hesitate to spread your wings and learn about something different.
-You may benefit more from a course in which you feel slightly out of your depth than from one in which you feel entirely comfortable.
+You will grow more as a mathematician by taking modules beyond your usual interests, and in which you feel slightly out of your depth, than by sticking to your comfort zone.

-We hope you enjoy SMSTC and find it intellectually enriching.
+We hope you enjoy SMSTC and find it intellectually enriching!
 Thank you for your participation.

-David Pritchard (Director)

-on behalf of the Academic Steering and Management Group (ASMG)
+David Pritchard (Director) on behalf of the Academic Steering and Management Group (ASMG)